knittingirl/CTF-Writeups/pwn_challs/MetaCTF21/Unionized/ReadMe.md

 ```
 At this point, I have two options for my approach.
 I could attempt a partial overwrite of the print function pointer with the win function; however, the low two bytes of the functions differ, and only the low three nibbles of win will be known between executions, so I will have to guess one nibble for 1/16 odds of success.
 This is not bad, and if I did not have an alternative idea, I would have implemented this.

 However, I realized that in addition to an arbitrary write, I should be able to get an arbitrary read.
 I can simply use the string to char to string method to input a string of length zero to the heap offset that contains the display_string address, then use the display option to read that unedited address.
-I use this to get a PIE leak and find the win function's address, and from there, I can write the win function to display_string address.
+I use this to get a PIE leak and find the win function's address, and from there, I can write the win function to the print pointer, overwriting the display_string address.

 # Writing the Exploit